 - Can you tell me about the different Hoop Sizes?

 These questions and more we get on a daily basis from people just like yourself looking for help in picking out the optimal size hoop.

 The problem with this is that there really is no magic formula as it all depends on what your height, weight, size, and what your hoop goals are.

 The good thing is that if you are just beginning, all you need is one hoop, a bigger hoop, and that will be perfectly fine.

 We'd like to help alleviate some of the frustration with hoop selection, so we created this handy guide that should help you in your hooping adventure.

-Now that you've got a better idea about what weight of hoop you should get, now let us concentrate on size.
 There are a few methods for choosing a size floating around the internet that I will mention below.

 I'm a beginning hooper, how do I figure out what size to get?

 The most general rule of thumb is to measure from the ground to your belly button and add 2-3 inches to that number.

 I'm still a beginner, but I've got a few moves down and want to progress, what size should I get?